 - -Most Kindergarten, 1st, and 2nd grade gifted program students are pulled out of their general education class for gifted services 3-5 hours one day a week.
 Most 3rd, 4th, and 5th grade gifted program students are pulled out of their general education class for gifted services 4-5 hours one day a week.
 Regardless of grade level, all students will still attend their PE, Art, or Music with their general education class.
-Depending on the day and scheduling, gifted program students may or may not have Recess and/or Lunch with their general education class. - -The gifted day is broken up into 4 main subject areas: English Language Arts, Math, Critical & Creative Thinking, and Leadership lessons. - -All lessons taught, regardless of grade level and subject area, align with Florida's Frameworks for K-12 Gifted Learners.
-This framework is different from grade level standards in the general education classroom as what we teach heavily focuses on how to learn, process, and share information versus focusing on exactly what to learn, process, and share.
-In addition, the Florida Frameworks is broken up in to 7 goal areas that we correlate our lessons to over the school year:

-\Goal 1: Knowledge \Goal 2: Questions \Goal 3: Research \Goal 4: Critical & Creative Thinking \Goal 5: Leadership & Teamwork \Goal 6: Goal Setting \Goal 7: Products & Performances -Each year, English Language Arts is focused on a unit of study, and we rotate through 3 different units over 3 years (Adventures & Transformations, Space & Innovation, Ecology & Interactions).
-With Math each year, we focus on deepening an understanding of each grade level's current math standards.
+Depending on the day and scheduling, gifted program students may or may not have Recess and/or Lunch with their general education class. - -All lessons taught, regardless of grade level, align with Florida's Frameworks for K-12 Gifted Learners.
+This framework is different from grade level standards as what we teach heavily focuses on how to learn, process, and share information versus focusing on exactly what to learn, process, and share. - -While at gifted, students take part in English Language Arts and Math lessons that focus heavily on applying knowledge and thinking in critical & creative ways.
+In addition, students have two more portions of their gifted day that could relate to any of the following 8 categories: Critical & Creative Thinking, Leadership, Products, Questioning, Research, and Teamwork. - -Each year, English Language Arts is focused on a unit (2023-2024's unit is Ecology & Interactions).
+Math is focused on deepening an understanding of each grade level's current math standards.